 Your unhappiness at my uncertainty regarding your salvation strikes me as ironic – for two reasons.
 First, if you were able to ask Ellen White if she thought you were saved, she would certainly

-tell you exactly what I have said: that she doesn’t know.
+tell you exactly what I have said: that she hopes you are saved.
 Then, she would add that one should never consider himself or herself saved, and I haven’t said THAT to you.

-The second irony regarding the question of salvation is that you probably do not consider me—a former Adventist—a saved person.
-After leaving the Adventist Church, I placed my full trust in Jesus
+The second irony regarding the question of salvation is that you probably do not consider me a saved person.
+After leaving the Adventist Church, I placed my full trust in Jesus Christ for my

-Christ for my salvation.
-I believe I am saved by grace through faith alone, and I praise Jesus for His sacrifice on Calvary.
+salvation.
+I am saved by grace through faith alone, and I praise Jesus for His sacrifice on Calvary.
 I rest in Him.

 Is a simple faith in Jesus as my Savior enough for me to be saved, or do I need to return to the observance of the seventh-day Sabbath, which is considered by Adventists to be the Seal of God?